 Exercise Wins: Fit Seniors Can Have Hearts That Look 30 Years Younger

 We know we need to exercise for our health, but a lifelong exercise habit may also help us feel younger and stay stronger well into our senior years.
-In fact, people in their 70s who have been exercising regularly for decades seem to have put a brake on the aging process, maintaining the heart, lung, and muscle fitness of healthy people at least 30 years younger.
+In fact, people in their 70s who have been exercising regularly for decades seem to have put a brake on the aging process, maintaining the heart, lung and muscle fitness of healthy people at least 30 years younger.

 Take 74-year-old Susan Magrath, a retired nurse practitioner who lives in Muncie, Ind.
 Magrath has been running almost daily for 45 years.
 She often runs outdoors and describes it as addictive.
 "It's just such a release, just a wonderful release," she says.
-"I ran today and there were little snowflakes coming down and I was down by the river and it's just wonderful and I think it's become more of a contemplative meditative process for me."
+"I ran today and there were little snowflakes coming down, and I was down by the river and it's just wonderful.
+And I think it's become more of a contemplative meditative process for me."

 Magrath may be living proof that lifelong exercise helps with cardiovascular and muscle health.
 She recently took part in a study at the Human Performance Laboratory at Ball State University, also in Muncie, headed by exercise physiologist Scott Trappe.
 Trappe is among the first to study the enticing new population of lifelong exercisers.

-After the running and aerobic boom of the 1970s, a large numbers of septuagenarians stuck with it and have been exercising regularly for the last 50 years.
-In this population, Trappe says, "we were interested in basically two questions: One, what was their cardiovascular health, and two, what was their skeletal muscle health?"
+After the running and aerobic boom of the 1970s, large numbers of septuagenarians stuck with it and have been exercising regularly for the past 50 years.
+In this population, Trappe says, "We were interested in basically two questions: One, what was their cardiovascular health?
+And two, what was their skeletal muscle health?"

 What he saw surprised him.
 "We saw that people who exercise regularly year after year have better overall health than their sedentary counterparts.
 These 75-year-olds — men and women — have similar cardiovascular health to a 40- to 45-year-old."

 In the study, Trappe divided 70 healthy participants into three groups.
-Those in the lifelong exercise group were on average 75-years-old and primarily kept their heart rates up through running and cycling.
-They had a history of participating in structured exercise four to six days a week for a total of about 7 hours a week.
+Those in the lifelong exercise group were on average 75 years old and primarily kept their heart rates up through running and cycling.
+They had a history of participating in structured exercise four to six days a week for a total of about seven hours a week.

-The second group included individuals who were also on average 75-years-old but did not engage in structured exercise regimens, although they might have participated in occasional leisure walking or golf.
+The second group included individuals who were also, on average, 75 years old but did not engage in structured exercise regimens, although they might have participated in occasional leisure walking or golf.

-The third group consisted of young exercisers who were, on average 25-years- old, and worked out with the same frequency and length of time as the lifelong exercisers.
+The third group consisted of young exercisers who were, on average, 25 years old and worked out with the same frequency and length of time as the lifelong exercisers.

 All participants were assessed in the Human Performance Laboratory at Ball State University.
-Cardiovascular health was gauged by having participants cycle on an indoor bike to determine VO2 Max, also known as maximal oxygen uptake, which is the measurement of the maximum amount of oxygen a person can use during intense exercise and is an indicator of aerobic endurance.
-During the cycling test, which became increasingly challenging, individuals exhaled into a mouthpiece, which measured oxygen and carbon dioxide levels.
+Cardiovascular health was gauged by having participants cycle on an indoor bike to determine VO2 max, also known as maximal oxygen uptake, which is the measurement of the maximum amount of oxygen a person can use during intense exercise and is an indicator of aerobic endurance.
+During the cycling test, which became increasingly challenging, individuals exhaled into a mouthpiece that measured oxygen and carbon dioxide levels.

-The aerobic profile of the participants' muscles were measured by taking a sample via a biopsy about the size of a pea, says Trappe.
+The aerobic profile of the participants' muscles was measured by taking a sample via a biopsy about the size of a pea, says Trappe.
 Then in the lab, researchers examined the micro vessels, or capillaries, that allow blood to flow through the muscle itself.

 They also looked at specific enzymes that provide fuel to the working muscle and help break down carbohydrates and fats.